He's Alive! Jesus Rises from the Dead!

 John 20:10-18

-Then he opened their minds so they could understand the Scriptures.
-He told them, "This is what is written: The Christ will suffer and rise from the dead on the third day, and repentance and forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.
+And he said to them, "This is what I told you, while I was still with you, that all things which are written in the Law of Moses, the Prophets, and the Psalms, concerning me must be fulfilled."
+Then he opened their minds, that they might understand the Scriptures.
+He said to them, "Thus it is written, for the Christ to suffer and to rise from the dead the third day, and that repentance leading to forgiveness of sins should be preached in his name to all the nations, beginning at Jerusalem.
 You are witnesses of these things.
-I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high."
+And look, I send forth the promise of my Father on you.
+But wait in the city until you are clothed with power from on high."

 Luke 24:13-49